pletourneau/ShelterAnimalsApi/README.md

 ## API Documentation
 Explore the API endpoints in Postman or a browser.

+### Versioning

+This API supports versioning to ensure backward compatibility and smooth transitions as the API evolves.
+Currently, two versions are available: `v1.0` and `v2.0`.
+You can specify the version in the endpoint URL when making requests.

 ### Note on Pagination

 The default for the `pageIndex` (on which page to begin) is `1` and for `pageSize` (how many results will be displayed on each page)is `10` when returning the paginated animals list.